apache/spark/common/utils/src/main/resources/error/README.md

 Error messages provide a descriptive, human-readable representation of the error.
 The message format accepts string parameters via the HTML tag syntax: e.g. <relationName>.

-The values passed to the message shoudl not themselves be messages.
+The values passed to the message should not themselves be messages.
 They should be: runtime-values, keywords, identifiers, or other values that are not translated.

 The quality of the error message should match the